 Whether or not the mandatory submission of a DNA sample can be successfully challenged by invoking the U.S. Constitution's prohibition of "unreasonable search and seizure" is still being debated.
 Meanwhile, the collection of DNA samples by firms in the private sector has become a source of concern to civil libertarians, although it is not yet widespread.
 As might be expected, physicians and other medical practitioners have taken the lead; having a patient's genetic information can make an invaluable contribution to diagnosis and treatment.
-At the same time, however, the growing use of electronic medical records increases the danger that these records, many of which contain sensitive information, could be accessed by individuals with malicious intent.17 More benign but still problematic is the legal right of employers and insurance companies to require individuals to authorize the release of their medical records.
-Most states have laws that prevent insurers from denying or restricting coverage or charging different rates based on genetic information.
-It is also forbidden in most states to require a genetic test and to deny employment due to unfavorable genetic information.
-At the same time, however, an employer may make a conditional job offer to a prospective employee and then require him or her to authorize the release of his or her health records as a condition of employment.18 Clearly, the emergence of DNA testing has created a number of issues and problems in balancing improved medical care with the protection of individual privacy, a conundrum that will reappear when we consider in a later chapter how advances in electronics also pose potential threats to personal privacy.
+At the same time, however, the growing use of electronic medical records increases the danger that these records, many of which contain sensitive information, could be accessed by individuals with malicious intent.
+More benign but still problematic is the legal right of employers and insurance companies to require individuals to authorize the release of their medical records, which may contain information about genetically based disorders.
+The Genetic Information Nondiscrimination Act, passed by the U.S. Congress in 2008, forbids insurers from denying health insurance or charging higher premiums because an individual's genetic profile indicates a higher risk of certain health problems.
+This stricture does not, however, apply to life or disability insurance.
+Moreover, the U.S. Equal Opportunity Commission has ruled that employers may not use genetic information when making decisions about hiring, promotions, layoffs, and other aspects of employment.
+At the same time, however, an employer may make a conditional job offer to a prospective employee and then require him or her to authorize the release of his or her health records as a condition of employment.
+Clearly, the emergence of DNA testing has created a number of issues and problems in balancing improved medical care with the protection of individual privacy, a conundrum that will reappear when we consider in a later chapter how advances in electronics also pose potential threats to personal privacy.